 Helping National Grid balance the UK’s dicey electricity capacity will be a top new business opportunity in 2016.

-DSR is one way to manage the challenge.
+Demand Side Response is one way to manage the challenge.
 For companies that choose to participate in the new wave of DSR schemes, it brings revenue generation opportunities and leads to improved internal energy management.
 But the variety of DSR schemes and jargon can be confusing.

 In Part One of our series of articles and explainers on DSR, we explain the basics, and outline the ways to get involved.